The Teamwork Graph API is available through Forge's Early Access Program (EAP).

 | External repository | Represents a code repository from Bitbucket or an external version control system. |

-| External Service | An External Service is a managed solution or component within the DevOps ecosystem that automates and streamlines software development, deployment, and operational processes |
+| External service | An External Service is a managed solution or component within the DevOps ecosystem that automates and streamlines software development, deployment, and operational processes |

 | External vulnerability | Represents a security vulnerability from an external security scanning or monitoring system. |

-| External work item | Represents a work item from an external project management or task tracking system. |
+| External work item | Represents a work item from an external project management or task tracking system.
+External work items include tickets, tasks, or issues integrated from third-party project management platforms. |

 | External worker | Represents a worker or employee from an external HR or workforce management system. |